Shrimp croquettes

-Shrimp croquettes are a Flemish dish made with grey shrimps (Crangon crangon) caught by local fishermen.
+Shrimp croquettes, known in Dutch as garnaalkroketten, are a Flemish dish made with grey shrimps (Crangon crangon) caught by local fishermen.
 The traditional method involves cooking immediately on the board itself and peeling by hand.
 In this recipe, the croquettes should have at least 30% shrimp.
 After peeling, a dense bisque is made from the remaining heads and shells.
 This savory soup is the essence of filling, thickened by a roux of flour and butter.

 History

 Shrimps are first mentioned in 12th-century Flemish writings.
 They were a source of protein, especially for poor medieval fishermen and their families.
 In 1850, new docks were built in Ostend.
 These docks involved stairs so that the fishing boats could approach.
 These staircases allowed fishermen to sell their leftovers as a small social measure against poverty.
-They can be considered as the archaic version of today's Fish ladder (Vistrap).
+They can be considered the archaic version of today's Fish ladder (Vistrap).
 With the new railway connections, the fishermen could manage to provide supplies to the inner zones.
-The tradition of cooking shrimp on the ship started after 1885 to gain fresh quality.
+The tradition of cooking shrimp on the ship started after 1885 to ensure fresh quality.
 The 19th century witnessed the growth of the fishing industry.
 Fish auctions were held, creating a link between fishermen and buyers.
 In Ostend, a circular auction building was established in 1879.
 The auction buildings became more modern over time.
 With the arrival of tourists by train, fish tasting turned into a tourist attraction.
 The first shrimp croquette recipe was probably published by Philippe Cauderlier, a chef from Ghent, in his book called Het spaarzame keukenboek (The Thrifty Kitchen Book) in 1914.